TanyaVerma26/TanyaVerma26/README.md

 ## About Me

-I am Tanya Verma, a software engineer based in Jamshedpur, Jharkhand.
+I am Tanya Verma, a software engineer based in bhilai, Chhattisgarh.
 I work on machine learning and full stack and enjoy building useful, accessible software.

 ## Contact